-For magnetic tape subsystems, printers, and punched card equipment available for the DPS 88, please refer to Table 3.
+For magnetic tape subsystems, and printers available for the DPS 88, please refer to Table 3.

-UNIT RECORD SUBSYSTEM: A user may select as part of a DPS 88 system, a unit record subsystem, which consists of the URP0600 unit record processor and up to eight unit record devices.
+UNIT RECORD SUBSYSTEM: A user may select as part of a DPS 88 system, a unit record subsystem, which consists

+➤ of the URP0600 unit record processor and up to eight unit record devices.
 These devices can include card readers, a card punch, a reader/punch, and printers.
 Multiple unit record subsystems can be configured.
-The UPR0600 unit record processor is a free-standing, microprogrammed controller that connects the Channel Adapter Unit (CAU) to the unit record devices.
+The UPR0600 unit record processor is a freestanding, microprogrammed controller that connects the Channel Adapter Unit (CAU) to the unit record devices.
 Microcoded programs directing the URP0600 help to maximize the overall use of the peripheral devices and decrease costly turnaround.